Mriganka-github/Classification/README.md

 2. We will create models to predict whether a client will subscribe to a term deposit.

-3. We will also make predictions for the clients in the test set which you can submit in the solution_checker.xlsx file to generate accuracy score.
+3. We will also make predictions for the clients in the test set and generate accuracy score for the different models.